mackacavs/CV/README.md

 - I qualified as a TEFL teacher in Highgate after studying with St. Giles College.

-#### A-LEVELS IN HISTORY, GEOGRAPHY and ECONOMICS AND BUSINESS STUDIES
+#### A-LEVELS IN FRENCH, GEOGRAPHY and ECONOMICS AND BUSINESS STUDIES

 *September 2008 - June 2010*